Skip to main content

 default:"'auto'"

 Consolidation intent.
-One of: ‘auto’ (default, current behaviour), ‘merge’ (force merge when above similarity threshold), ‘cluster’ (skip merge; link via cluster_members instead when similar in-recency match exists), ‘new’ (skip both merge and cluster, always create a fresh memory).
-Hash-dedup within the 60-second window still applies to every mode.
+One of: ‘auto’ (default), ‘merge’ (force merge above similarity threshold), ‘cluster’ (skip merge; link via cluster_members), ‘new’ (skip both merge and cluster).
+The 60-second hash-dedup window applies to every mode.

 atomic